Snake Week

 Join Us for Snake Week

-We will be celebrating snakes in person and online throughout the week of July 13-19, 2025.
-For our in-person visitors, we have snake images posted, snake-themed activity sheets available at our front desk, a snake-themed natue play pop-up, snake-themed Wonder Walks on Sunday and Wednesday.
-Additionally, on Thursday, July 17th, we welcome a team from the UM Museum of Zoology, who will showcase live snakes, skulls, and other educational items, providing a hands-on learning experience.
+We will be celebrating snakes in person and online throughout the week of July 12-18, 2026.
+For our in-person visitors, we have snake images posted, snake-themed activity sheets available at our front desk, a snake-themed nature play pop-up, and snake-themed explorations.
+Additionally, on Thursday, July 16th, we welcome a team from the UM Museum of Zoology, who will showcase live snakes, skulls, and other educational items, providing a hands-on learning experience.
 Join us to celebrate these remarkable creatures and discover the vital roles they play in our ecosystem.

-Activity Sheets and Stickers: Swing by the front desk to pick up a fun, snake-themed activity sheet and don't forget to ask for your FREE Snake Week sticker!
+Self-guided activity bags and stickers: Swing by the front desk to pick up a self-guided activity bag, and don't forget to ask for your FREE Snake Week sticker!

 Snakes do it faster, better: We invite you to explore the incredible evolutionary journey of snakes in this short video.
 Discover how snakes have undergone a remarkable adaptation, diversifying into numerous species with unique colors, behaviors, and ecological roles.
 Video courtesy of Michigan News.